 CR-7 Cash Payment / Escrow / Other Financial Instrument Applicant shall establish a cash payment, escrow, or other financial instrument such as a performance bond, acceptable to the Department and the Pueblo County Attorney, to Pueblo County, in an amount estimated by the Department to cover the total costs for rehabilitation of the roads identified in the approved Haul Route Plan, to Pueblo County Roadway Design and Construction Standards (Standards) as noted in "Exhibit 4" within thirty days of the applicant issuing a notice to proceed to its contractors to perform pipeline installation activities that require use of roads identified in the Haul Route Plan.
 PROJECT DETAIL 1.
-1. If a financial instrument is selected, said financial instrument shall be held by Pueblo County until such time as the rehabilitation of Haul Route Plan roads are accepted by the County.
-2. costs estat ial instrument is to be for an amount sufficient to cover the estimated blished in "Exhibit 4", for rehabilitation of the Haul Route Plan roads plus ncreases in costs over time as represented by the Construction Cost 3. the discretion of the Public Works Director to determine when it is to commence rehabilitation of individual roads identified in the Haul .
-4. .
-Upon request of the Public Works Director, the applicant will be required to submit funds to the Department necessary to perform the rehabilitation of the individual roads selected by the Director of Public Works.
-5. Upon such further reha ant will have 30 days to provide the requested funds to the Department. a request and payment of the funds, the applicant will be relieved of any abilitation, maintenance or warranty obligation for that road section.
-Upon he requested funds, the total value of the financial instrument may be reduced by a same amount, less any increased cost over estimated costs in "Exhibit 4", at the discretion of the applicant.
+1. If a financial instrument is selected, said financial instrument shall be held by Pueble County until such time as the rehabilitation of Haul Route Plan roads are accepted by the County.
+2. The financial instrument is to be for an amount sufficient to cover the estimated costs established in "Exhibit 4", for rehabilitation of the Haul Route Plan roads plus estimated increases in costs over time as represented by the Construction Cost Index.
+3. It will be at the discretion of the Public Works Director to determine when it is necessary to commence rehabilitation of individual roads identified in the Haul Route Plan.
+4. Upon request of the Public Works Director, the applicant will be required to submit funds to the Department necessary to perform the rehabilitation of the individual roads selected by the Director of Public Works.
+5. The applicant will have 30 days to provide the requested funds to the Department.
+Upon such a request and payment of the funds, the applicant will be relieved of any further rehabilitation, maintenance or warranty obligation for that road section.
+Upon receipt of the requested funds, the total value of the financial instrument may be reduced by a same amount, less any increased cost over estimated costs in "Exhibit 4", at the discretion of the applicant.